Old Town Tree

 Choose an image to begin

-Storm damage comes in many different forms, i.e. tornadoes, ice, strong winds, flooding, lightning, etc.
+Storm damage comes in many different forms, i.e. tornadoes, ice, strong winds, flooding, lightning, etc. However not all storm damage requires emergency tree removal.

 Non-Emergency Storm Damage

-Not all storm damage is an emergency.
 Following a storm, after everyone has been accounted for, and weather/daylight permitting, damage assessment may then take place.

 Unless there are injuries, or egress routes have been compromised, there is no reason to start removing the tree from the roof in the middle of a thunderstorm.